Uasin Gishu County Kenya Travel Guide

 The general landscape carries geological significance.
 The Kerio Valley offers dramatic displays.

-No major wildlife areas in Eldoret; travel to national parks for safaris.
+No major wildlife areas in Eldoret; travel into national parks for safaris.

 Eldoret is away from the sea; the Kipkaren River exists but not for recreational tourism.

-NOT far by car, this valley has dramatic geological features and breathtaking escarpment views.
+A brief drive away, this valley has dramatic geological characteristics and breathtaking escarpment views.
 A must-see for landscape enthusiasts.

-Near Kipkaren River, this local park offers a green space within the urban area for relaxation and casual recreation.
+Near Kipkaren River, this local park offers a green space within the metropolis for relaxation and casual recreation.
 Not a major tourist attraction, but a pleasant local spot.

 No prominent archaeological sites exist directly within Eldoret.
 The wider Rift Valley region carries a reputation for significant archaeological discoveries.